-- 6. Methods and strategies to create student commitment to and ownership of the Personal Career Development Plan (PCDP). - 7.
+- 6. Methods and strategies to create student commitment to and ownership of their career, academic and social/behavioral goals and progress. - 7.
 A system that identifies and addresses students' personal issues that may prevent them from being fully engaged in the CPP. - 8.
 Approaches to involve Admissions Counselors in the students' successful adjustment to CPP. - 9.
 Methods to assist students in developing the confidence and motivation to achieve their career goals. - 10.
 Approaches to tailor the CPP to meet the needs of English Language Learner (ELL) students, if applicable. - 11.
 Approaches to evaluate student readiness to participate in career development activities. - 12.
 Methods planned to ensure a smooth transition from career preparation to career development for each student as he or she is ready.